FrankM1/docs/content/concepts/config.md

 }
 ```

-Once you are finished, hit save and then run `ghost restart` for your changes to take effect.
+Once you are finished, hit save and then run `qazana restart` for your changes to take effect.
 It is possible to reuse your settings for a development environment if you have both, by making the same changes to `config.development.json`.

 #### Secure connection